andujiuba/cloud_computing_intro/README.md

 **SDLC Risk levels**
 - What are the risk level at each stage of SDLC?
-- Low
+- Low: Requirement Analysis
-- Medium
+- Medium: Planning/Design, Testing
-- High
+- High: Development/Implementation, Deployment&Maintenance